-A.Kadir Yildirim is a fellow for the Middle East at the Baker Institute.
-His main research interests include politics and religion, political Islam, the politics of the Middle East, and Turkish politics.
+A.Kadir Yildirim, Ph.D., is a nonresident fellow for the Middle East at the Baker Institute.
+His main research interests include politics and religion, political Islam, the politics of the Middle East and Turkish politics.

-Yildirim currently serves as the principal investigator of a study funded by the Henry Luce Foundation on the effects of COVID-19 pandemic on religiosity in the Muslim world.
-Previously, Yildirim led two major research projects at the Baker Institute: In a project funded by the Carnegie Corporation of New York, Yildirim and his colleagues examined pluralism and inclusion in the Middle East since the beginning of the Arab Spring protests.
+Yildirim also served as the principal investigator for a study funded by the Henry Luce Foundation on the effects of the COVID-19 pandemic on religiosity in the Muslim world.
+Previously, Yildirim led two major research projects at the Baker Institute.
+In a project funded by the Carnegie Corporation of New York, Yildirim and his colleagues examined pluralism and inclusion in the Middle East since the beginning of the Arab Spring protests.
 In a second project funded by The Henry R. Luce Foundation, he analyzed the relationship between religious authority and U.S. foreign policy in the Middle East, using an experimental survey design.

 Contact him at email@example.com or (713) 348-5939.